-Actuarial Methods and Assumptions: The total pension liability for the Plan was determined by applying update procedures to a financial reporting actuarial valuation as of June 30, 2020, and rolling forward the total pension liability to June 30, 2021.
-The financial reporting actuarial valuation as of June 30, 2020, used the following actuarial methods and assumptions, applied to all prior periods included in the measurement:
+Actuarial Methods and Assumptions: The total pension liability for the Plan was determined by applying update procedures to a financial reporting actuarial valuation as of June 30, 2021, and rolling forward the total pension liability to June 30, 2022.
+The financial reporting actuarial valuation as of June 30, 2021, used the following actuarial methods and assumptions, applied to all prior periods included in the measurement:

-Valuation Date June 30, 2020
+Valuation Date June 30, 2021

-Experience Study June 30, 1997 through June 30, 2015
+Experience Study June 30, 2000 through June 30, 2019

 Actuarial Cost Method Entry age normal

-Investment Rate of Return 7.15% Consumer Price Inflation 2.50%
+Investment Rate of Return 6.90%

+Consumer Price Inflation 2.30%

 Wage Growth Varies by entry age and service

-Post-retirement Benefit Increases Contract COLA up to 2.00% until Purchasing
+Post-retirement Benefit Increases 2.00% until Purchasing Power Protection

-Power Protection Allowance Floor on
+Allowance Floor on Purchasing Power

-Purchasing Power applies 2.50% thereafter
+Applies, 2.30% thereafter

-The mortality table used was developed based on CalPERS specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries 90% of scale MP 2016.
-For more details on this table, please refer to the 2017 experience study report.
+The mortality table used was developed based on CalPERS-specific data.
+The table includes 15 years of mortality improvements using Society of Actuaries 80% of scale MP2020.
+For more details on this table, please refer to the 2021 experience study report.

-All other actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period from 1997 to 2015, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period from 2000 to 2019, including updates to salary increase, mortality and retirement rates.
 Further details of the Experience Study can be found at CalPERS' website.